Finding the audience & creative that works needs preparation, research, market knowledge and testing.

 That’s why the best place to start isn’t jamming a lot of relevant keywords into a google ads campaign, it’s discussing the offering, thinking about the unique selling points and segmenting the market appropriately.
 In turn, that lets us segment the ad campaigns to match and in doing so, take relevant messaging to audiences at each stage of their decision making.

-That’s not one platform – for example, you might bring your initial traffic in via google ads and retarget via Facebook and Instagram, or the social networks generate the awareness that’s then capitalised upon by other channels.
+That’s not one platform – for example, you might bring your initial traffic in via google ads or TikTok and retarget via Facebook and Instagram, or the social networks generate the awareness that’s then capitalised upon by other channels.

 As you can imagine, it needs a test and learn strategy for you to get to the point where you know you have the best ads running for each of these segments and decision making points, but there are proven methods we use for initial segmentation which will get us off to a strong start.